TJ1an/Game-Hub/README.md

 # Game-Hub
 - An app to view and search for video games
 - Frontend built using React and Chakra UI
-- Backend buit using Nodejs, Express, MongoDB
+- Backend built using Nodejs, Express, MongoDB